-Finally, the decision of association of undertakings is a legal act and a recommendation of the body of a professional association.
+Finally, the decision of an association of undertakings is a legal act and a recommendation of the body of a professional association.
 There is extensive case law in Slovakia relating to anti-competitive decisions of professional associations, either by direct price fixing, determining minimum prices or restricting commercial activities such as advertising.
 The associations sanctioned for anti-competitive conduct were, among others, the Association of University Hospitals, the Slovak Chamber of Psychologists, the Real Estate Brokers’ Association and even the Slovak Bar Association.
-According to case law, a decision of the association of undertakings must be understood as a formal act resulting from the internal regulations of the association or its internal norms, ie, a legal act of the association (it is the decision of the association in narrower sense), as well as any kind of recommendation of the association, being the practice, conduct or decision of the association that lacks the signs of the formal terms for such act, however, its purpose is or its result may be a restriction of competition.
+According to case law, a decision of the association of undertakings must be understood as a formal act resulting from the internal regulations of the association or its internal norms – in other words, a legal act of the association (it is the decision of the association in narrower sense) – as well as any kind of recommendation of the association, being the practice, conduct or decision of the association that lacks the signs of the formal terms for such act, yet the purpose or results of which may be a restriction of competition.

-Similarly to Art.
-101 TFEU, the Competition Act contains a list of practices which constitute agreements restricting competition:
+Similarly to article 101 TFEU, the Competition Act contains a list of practices that constitute agreements restricting competition:

-- direct or indirect fixing of prices of goods and services or other business terms;
+- the direct or indirect fixing of prices of goods and services or other business terms;

-- commitment to restriction or control of production, sales, technical development or investment;
+- a commitment to the restriction or control of production, sales, technical development or investment;

-- allocation of markets or sources of supply;
+- the allocation of markets or sources of supply;

-- commitment of the parties to the agreement to apply, towards particular undertakings, in case of identical or comparable performance, dissimilar conditions, under which such undertakings are or may be disadvantaged in competition (discrimination);
+- a commitment of the parties to the agreement to apply, towards particular undertakings, in case of identical or comparable performance, dissimilar conditions under which such undertakings are or may be disadvantaged in competition (discrimination);

 - agreements conditional upon accepting further commitments, which, by their nature or business customs, do not relate to the subject matter of such agreements (tying and bundling); and

 Similarly to EU rules, Slovak law recognises the system of negative definitions (de minimis rule), individual and block exemptions from the general prohibition of anti-competitive agreements.

 The prohibition of agreements restricting competition does not apply to agreements restricting competition which, at the same time, cumulatively meet all of the following conditions:

 - contribute to improving the production or distribution of goods or to promoting technical or economic progress, while allowing the consumers to have a fair share of the resulting benefits;

-- do not impose on the undertakings concerned restrictions which are not indispensable to the achievement of these objectives; and
+- do not impose on the undertakings concerned restrictions that are not indispensable to the achievement of these objectives; and

 - do not afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products in question.